wp-plugins/nearby-now/readme.txt

 1. Example of the recent reviews plugin
 2. Example of the service area heat map and recent checkins
+3. Example of the audio testimonials plugin and audio player

 == Changelog ==
+= 1.3.0 =
+* Added Audio Testimonial ShortCode
+* Added technician email as a param to the combo ShortCode

 = 1.2.0 =
 * Removed our version of jQuery in favor the version that WordPress automatically loads
 * WordPress compatibility version bump to 3.6